ahushh/monaba/README.md

     cabal update
     cabal sandbox init
-    cabal install yesod-bin && cabal install --only-dependencies # this takes a while, be patient cabal clean && cabal configure && cabal build # and this too cp dist/build/Captcha/Captcha Captcha
+    cabal install yesod-bin --force-reinstall && cabal install --only-dependencies --force-reinstalls # this takes a while, be patient cabal clean && cabal configure && cabal build # and this too cp dist/build/Captcha/Captcha Captcha

-You may also want to change meta tags such as `description` and `keywords` in `templates/default-layout-wrapper.hamlet`.
-Do it before building.

 *If you get an error during installation of dependencies*